Eighteenth Amendment to the United States Constitution: Controversies

 The proposed amendment was the first to contain a provision setting a deadline for its ratification.
 That clause of the amendment was challenged, with the case reaching the Supreme Court, which upheld the constitutionality of such a deadline in the case of Dillon v.
 Gloss (1921).
 The Supreme Court also upheld the ratification by the Ohio legislature in Hawke v.
 Smith (1920), despite a petition requiring that the matter proceed to ballot.

 This was not the only controversy around the amendment.
 The phrase "intoxicating liquor" was widely understood to exclude beer and wine (as they are not distilled), and their inclusion in Prohibition surprised many in the general public as well as producers of wine and beer.
 This controversy caused many Northern states to refuse to abide by the amendment.

 Under Prohibition, illegal importation and production of alcoholic beverages (such as rum-running and bootlegging) occurred on a large scale nationwide.
 In urban areas, where the majority of the population tended to oppose Prohibition, enforcement was generally much weaker than in rural areas and smaller towns.
 Perhaps the most dramatic consequence of Prohibition was its effect on organized crime.
 As the production and sale of alcohol went further underground, it began to be controlled by the Mafia and other gangs that transformed into sophisticated criminal enterprises that reaped huge profits from the illicit liquor trade.

 Organized-crime syndicates became skilled at bribing police and politicians to overlook violations of Prohibition during the 1920s.
 Chicago's Al Capone emerged as the most notorious example, earning an estimated $60 million annually from his bootlegging and speakeasy operations.
 Gambling and prostitution also reached new heights, and a growing number of Americans came to blame Prohibition and to condemn it as a dangerous infringement of individual freedom.

+In the late 1920s, a formula for denaturing alcohol became available.
+It doubled how the poisonous the industrial alcohol was.
+As deaths increased due to alcohol poisoning the idea that government was behind the murders gathered steam.
+New Jersey senator Edward I. Edwards referred to it as "legalized murder."
+Government officials and Anti-Saloon League leader Wayne B. Wheeler were often unapologetic and indifferent when questioned about their knowledge or role in such a program.
+It was later found that the government ordered the poisoning of industrial alcohol to scare people from drinking bootlegged liquor.
+The program instead killed an estimated 10,000 people.